hsinnan75/Dart/README.md

 To compile Dart, it requires libboost-all-dev, libbz2-dev, and liblzma-dev installed in your system.

-# Changes
-version 1.3.6: Discard the thread limit.

-version 1.3.5: Add BAM format output.

-version 1.3.4: Fix a bug on single-end mapping.

-version 1.3.3: Fix a bug on paired-end mapping.

-version 1.3.2: Replaced 0 exit codes with 1 and the corresponding 'Warning' with 'Error' for cases where program termination is not the expected result (revised by Rad Suchecki).

-version 1.3.1: Add a "-v" option to show version of DART.

-version 1.3.0: Fix a bug on reading input.

-version 1.2.9: Fix a bug in SAM output.

-version 1.2.8: Fix the alignment of segment pairs with poor sequence identity.

-version 1.2.7: Add an update command.

-version 1.2.6: Fix the alignment of segment pairs with multiple mismatches.

-version 1.2.5: Fix the alignment when DNA sequences are shown in lower case.

-version 1.2.4: Allow multiple read files as the input.

-version 1.2.3: fix the bug when read number exceeds 2^23.

-version 1.2.0: Add ksw2 and edlib alignment method to replace the Needleman-Wunsch algorithm.

-version 1.1.2: fix a bug in the alignment report.

 # Get updates

 We update DART from time to time, please check if new version is available by using the following commands.